 Kanopy markets its content as “thoughtful entertainment” and its collection as “the world’s finest cinema.”
 As far as diversity, it’s hard to compete with Kanopy’s.
 It’s got everything from movies to documentaries to “The Great Courses” educational videos.

-Examples of movies on the site are foreign films like “Breathless,” “The 400 Blows” and “The Girl with the Dragon Tattoo,” thrillers like “Memento,” black comedies like “The Little Shop of Horrors,” and documentaries such as Steve Jobs: The Man in the Machine, The Central Park Five, and The Kids Are Alright.
+Examples of movies on the site are foreign films like Breathless, The 400 Blows and The Girl with the Dragon Tattoo, thrillers like Memento, black comedies like The Little Shop of Horrors, and documentaries such as Steve Jobs: The Man in the Machine, The Central Park Five, and The Kids Are Alright.
 There's also Kanopy Kids, which curates title for young viewers.
 Kids titles include Cinderella, Franklin and the Turtle Lake Treasure, and Anne of Green Gables.

-You can stream Kanopy content on iOS and Android devices, Apple TV, Roku and Chromecast.
+You can stream Kanopy content on iOS and Android devices, Apple TV, Roku, Amazon Fire TV and Chromecast.

 Kick-Ass, The Mask of Zorro, Tarzan, and One Punch Man are some of the titles currently on offer.
 Excellent documentaries and popular TV shows are also available: Hell's Kitchen, Duck Dynasty, Anger Management, and 3rd Rock from the Sun are among many on the list.
 To compete with Netflix, Tubi has a category called Not on Netflix, which includes movies and shows like Unsolved Mysteries, Cloverfield, The Bachelor, and Face/Off.
 There's also separate Tubi Kids section with popular shows, like Pound Puppies, Baby Shark, and LEGO Ninjago, and movies, including Charlotte's Web, Free Birds, and Tarzan.

 To provide free viewing, Tubi relies on ads, investments and content partnerships.
 Outside the US, it also serves Mexico and Canada.